Communication and Theatre

-The Bachelor of Arts with a communication emphasis is the study and practice of communication builds essential competencies in understanding and using language, sharing ideas and experiences and enrolling others in possibilities for personal/communal growth and excellence in the workplace.
+The Bachelor of Arts in Communication and Theatre (communication emphasis) is the study and practice of communication that builds essential competencies in understanding and using language, sharing ideas and experiences.

 STUDENT LEARNING OUTCOMES: